 A final rinse with cold water leaves hair shiny.

-Response: TRUE.
+Answer: TRUE.
 Cold water closes the scales on the outer surface of the hair.
-These scales will have been opened by the hot shampoo water.
-This final rinse therefore smoothes keratin This allows the hair to reflect the light better and gives it a shiny effect.
+These scales will have been opened by the warm water used in the shampoo.
+This last rinse therefore smoothes keratin.This allows the hair to reflect the light better and gives it a shiny effect.
 And if your scalp has a tendency to oil, cold water prevents the sebaceous glands from dilating and moderates sebum production.

 A little vinegar in the last rinse adds shine.